j-nac/TSAWebmaster-2122/README.md

 # TSAWebmaster-2122

-This is an entry for the TSA Webmaster HS 2021-2022 competition.
+An entry for the TSA Webmaster HS 2021-2022 competition by students at Mountlake Terrace High School.

 ## Installation